-Within the Saskatchewan curriculum, there are outcomes that include safety and preparing youth for their career.
 Participating in Career Safety Education allows secondary students to access training that may be required for summer employment or for their future careers at no cost, while ensuring safe practices in their future.

 You can choose to deliver Career Safety Education by including components in your existing high school credit courses (Curriculum Fitted Option), such as the Wellness 10 course.
 Students would be required to take the courses during class and homework time.

 Unsure of where safety training fits in the curriculum?
 Check out our list of curriculum connections here.